 recommended_action: str

-# Method 1: Response prefilling (Claude)
+# Method 1: Response prefixing (Claude)

 response = client.messages.create(